feevos/ssg2/README.md

 # SSG2: A New Modelling Paradigm for Semantic Segmentation

-Official repository for our manuscript [SSG2: A New Modelling Paradigm for Semantic Segmentation](https://arxiv.org/abs/2310.08671)
+Official repository for our manuscript [SSG2: A New Modelling Paradigm for Semantic Segmentation (arxiv 1st version)](https://arxiv.org/abs/2310.08671)

+## Update
+The article is now published in the journal ISPRS of Photogrammetry and Remote Sensing [SSG2: A New Modelling Paradigm for Semantic Segmentation](https://www.sciencedirect.com/science/article/pii/S0924271624002491)

 ## Status

-Under construction.
 Things that work:
 + Dataset Preprocessing script for ISPRS
 + Training script for ISPRS example.
++ Tutorial on RocksDB training dataset (see the readme in ```ssg2/data/```).
++ There will be minimal upgrades here (if any) now that the paper is published.

 ## SSG2 brief